This week’s book recommendation is The Ultimate Hitchhiker’s Guide to the Galaxy by Douglas Adams.

 Perhaps you have heard of this book.
 This story was originally a radio comedy broadcast in 1978 on BBC Radio 4.
 Then was a TV series in 1981, and there are a few movie adaptations (the most recent being 2005).
-The book itself was published in late 1979, not long after the original radio broadcast.
+The book itself was published in 1979 not long after the original radio broadcast.

 I’m recommending The Ultimate Guide because it contains all five books of the series.
 So, to give myself extra credit, I’m actually recommending five books this week (no, I’m not taking the next month of recommendations off, another one will be here next week).
 My thought process when I bought this collection was “Why buy each book when I can have them all in one, while saving money?”
 Another part of that was I figured I’d like the first book and then want to read the rest, so it made sense to get them all.
 Anyway, the five books contained in this volume are as follows:

 - The Hitchhiker’s Guide to the Galaxy (1979)

 - The Restaurant at the End of the Universe (1980)

 - Life, the Universe and Everything (1982)

 - So Long, and Thanks for All the Fish (1984)